wwwlll2001/ledger/README.md

 preparation scripts is under `deploy` folder which name is `init.sql`, execute the script in mysql before you try the apis.**_

-_**Leger use `flyway` to manage the database migration, so after the ledger service started, all the tables have been created automatically, flyway scrips is under the folder ${YOUR_PROJECT_DIRECTORY}/src/main/resources/db/migration**_
+_**ledger use `flyway` to manage the database migration, so after the ledger service started, all the tables have been created automatically, flyway scrips is under the folder ${YOUR_PROJECT_DIRECTORY}/src/main/resources/db/migration**_

 _**Create below two topics on the kafka before accessing the ledger service.**_